-Journey around 2 hours by coach to Himeji and explore the magnificent 17th Century Himeji Castle and the neighbouring Kokoen, a traditional-style garden.
+Journey around 2 hours by coach to Himeji and explore the magnificent 17th Century Himeji Castle and the neighbouring Koko-en, a traditional-style garden.
 The castle is largely in its original condition, so please use common sense and be mindful of your step when strolling around.
 You will have to remove your shoes before walking along some of the wooden floors and there are some steep wooden steps to reach certain areas.
+You will be on your feet for 3-3.5 hours during the visit.
+After the reopening in

-After the reopening in March 2015, Himeji Castle has welcomed a large number of visitors.
+March 2015, Himeji Castle has welcomed a large number of visitors.
 As such, they now issue numbered tickets to visitors in order to limit the number of people who can enter the Main Keep, reducing congestion, waiting time, and to protect the cultural properties.
 Please note that this means that there may be cases where some visitors are not allowed to enter the Main Keep.
 After lunch, continue around 3.5 hours to Hiroshima.

 Himeji Castle - Widely considered Japan's most magnificent castle for its imposing size and beauty, the well-preserved Himeji castle is both a national and world heritage listed treasure.
-Himeji Castle has never been destroyed by war, earthquake or fire and survives to this day as one of the country's twelve original castles.
+Himeji Castle has never been destroyed by war, earthquake or fire and sur vives to this day as one of the country's twelve original castles.